 My childhood experiences with animals were life-changing.
 My first horse died of colic.
 It was really hard.
 I was broken-hearted when I found her stall was empty the next day.

 My true love was Alfa (bottom center picture above), a chestnut mare who suffered from chronic tendonitis.
 It was hard for me to see her suffer.

-Over the years I have been able to reduce the use of prescription drugs in my practice by 90%.
-During my years in my clinic, I
+Over the years I've been able to reduce the use of prescription drugs in my practice by 90 percent.
+During the years in my clinic, I

 In 2008, I decided to sell my clinic in order to free my time to teach people what I have learned with a focus on preventing disease.

 I hope that I can inspire you to follow your dreams and live the life you imagine alongside a healthy and happy animal companion.